crespohector/welcome-to-mod-7/kanbanBoardWalkthrough.md

-# Kanban boards
+# Why Kanban boards

 ## Purpose
 Kanban board is an agile project management tool that helps visualize the status of the tasks.
 This will help to prepare for project standups to have action items ready to discuss.

 Here are some key takeaways for using a Kanban board.
-- Most distinguised feature is the visualization of the workflow.
+- Most distinguished feature is the visualization of the workflow.
 - Increased productivity
 - Improved collaboration
 - Enhances flexibility

 ## Example of using a Kanban board
-There are different implementations on using Kanban boards based on the team's requirements and workflow.
+There are different implementations of using Kanban boards based on the team's requirements and workflow.
 The example below provides a simple template based on the user story perspective on how you can organize your Kanban board for your capstone project.
 This template is recommended to follow for capstone projects or should at least assist with inspiring ways to improve your own version of a Kanban board.

 [Example of a Kanban board](https://github.com/users/crespohector/projects/13/views/2)